grst/bioqc_geo/05_signature_creation.md

 \caption{cross-validation of GTEx tissue signatures.
 Signatures are shown on the y-axis, the corresponding groups of samples on the x-axis.
 The tile shading indicates the average BioQC score of a signature on a group of samples.
 For better visibility of low scores, the colors are saturated at 30.}(\#fig:gtexxval)
 \end{figure}

-As identifying contaminated/mislabled samples can be boiled down to a classification problem, we are interested in the predictive performance of each signature.
+As identifying contaminated or mislabled samples can be boiled down to a classification problem, we are interested in the predictive performance of each signature.
 Figure \@ref(fig:gtexxvalclass) shows the confusion matrix of using the signatures for classification.
 A sample is considered as classified as a tissue, if the corresponding signature scores highest among all other signatures.

 \begin{figure}[p]